psushaanth23/Python-Scripts/Song List Downloader/README.md

 	- Get the first video link
 	- Use this link in the youtubeinmp3 API to get the download link
 	- Save the file

+### ToDo
+	- Automatically download top 10 songs of the week at the end of the week, Do not download if its already present (Checked by hashing).